gate-computer/gate/Service.md

 ## Call domain

-Each call should be answered in order to not leave the caller hanging.
-Even services which don't implement any calls should answer them.
-A convention for handling unsupported calls is to reply with an empty call packet (nothing but the header), and make sure that an empty packet is never a successful response to a supported call.
+Calls should be answered in order to not leave the caller hanging.
+A convention for handling unsupported calls is to reply with an empty packet (nothing but the header), and make sure that an empty packet is never a successful response to a supported call.

+Services which don't implement any calls (yet) may choose to not answer them (yet), if that seems more appropriate.
+But please note that in such a case programs cannot detect unsupported calls.